Azure/AzureStackHCI-EvalGuide/nested/steps/1b_NestedOnPhysical.md

 * Hardware Enforced Data Execution Prevention.

 ### Important note for systems with AMD CPUs ###
 For those of you wanting to evaluate Azure Stack HCI in a nested configuration, with **AMD-based systems**, the only way this is currently possible is to use **Windows 10 Insider Build 19636 or newer** as your Hyper-V host.
 Your system should have AMD's 1st generation Ryzen/Epyc or newer CPUs.
-You can get more information on nested virtualization on AMD here: https://techcommunity.microsoft.com/t5/virtualization/amd-nested-virtualization-support/ba-p/1434841
+You can get more information on nested virtualization on AMD here: https://techcommunity.microsoft.com/t5/virtualization/amd-nested-virtualization-support/ba-p/1434841.

+If you can't run the Windows 10 Insider builds on your AMD-based system, it may be a better approach to [deploy in Azure instead](/azshci/NestedInAzure.md "Deploy in Azure").
+We'll be sure to update this guidance as and when new updates to nested virtualization support become available.

 ### Verify Hardware Compatibility ###
 After checking the operating system and hardware requirements above, verify hardware compatibility in Windows by opening a PowerShell session or a command prompt (cmd.exe) window, typing **systeminfo**, and then checking the Hyper-V Requirements section.
 If all listed Hyper-V requirements have a value of **Yes**, your system can run the Hyper-V role.
 If any item returns No, check the requirements above and make adjustments where possible.